devandytech/article-preveiw-component/README.md

 ### What I learned

-I was going to use the JavaScript toggle to manipulate elements on when the share is been clicked initially, but encounter some errors and i decided to use and adapted another approach by using the javascript classlist(add and remove) and conditional statement(if...else) for manipulation.
+I was going to use the JavaScript toggle to manipulate elements on when the share is been clicked initially, but encounter some errors and i decided to use and adapte another approach by using the javascript classlist(add and remove) and conditional statement(if...else) for manipulation.

 ### Continued development